 Hevo is the fastest, easiest, and most reliable data replication platform that will save your engineering bandwidth and time multifold.
 Try our 14-day full access free trial to experience an entirely automated hassle-free Data Replication!

-Best Data Model Schemas & Methods in 2022
+Best Data Model Schemas & Methods

 Choosing the right Data Model Schema can eliminate bottlenecks and anomalies during the execution of a software project.
 On the other hand, an improper Schema Design can cause several errors in an application and make refactoring expensive.
 For example, if you didn’t recognize early on that your application would require multiple tables JOINS, your service will eventually come to a halt when you hit a certain quantity of users and data.